 Ad Windig is – wrongly – always something in the background.
 His modesty determines the character of his photographs, in which stillness and humor come to the fore.
 He is the photographer of the understatement – and not of the big gesture.

 His subjects range from portraits to company reports and from landscapes to still lifes.
-Publications by his hand include ‘Uit de werkplaatsen der beeldhouwers’ (From the workshops of the Sculptors), 1942, ‘Amsterdam tijdens den hongerwinter’ (Amsterdam during the hunger winter), 1947, ‘Verwoesting en Wederopbouw – Revival in the Netherlands‘, 1948 and a retrospective book ‘Photography/fotografie/Ad Windig’, 1989
+Publications by his hand include ‘Uit de werkplaatsen der beeldhouwers’ (from the studios of the sculptors), 1942, ‘Amsterdam tijdens den hongerwinter’ (Amsterdam during the hunger winter 1944), 1947, ‘Verwoesting en Wederopbouw – Revival in the Netherlands‘, 1948 and a retrospective book ‘Photography/fotografie/Ad Windig’, 1989

 The first Oeuvre prize of the Fund for visual Arts, Design and Architecture has been presented to him in 1992.